Why study chiropractic?

 Jobs are normally advertised through the national professional associations.
-Here at AECC University College we hold an annual Speed Meet, a recruitment opportunity for clinics to meet and interview our final year student’s on-campus in a friendly and relaxed environment.
-Jobs are also advertised on our alumni Facebook page, and are shared with final year students via Graduate Opportunities notices.
+Here at AECC University College we hold an annual recruitment event for clinics to meet and interview our final year student’s on-campus in a friendly and relaxed environment.
+Jobs are also advertised on our Alumni Facebook page, and are shared with final year students via Graduate Opportunities notices.

 Can I be a chiropractor in my own country?